 Improve water supply during dry periods along the Lower Republican River and convert portions of the remaining open irrigation canal systems to buried pipe system within the Kansas Bostwick Irrigation District.

 On February 24, 2015, in the case of Kansas v.
 Nebraska No. 126 Original, the United States Supreme Court ruled in favor of Kansas in the dispute over the states’ rights to the waters of the Republican River Basin.
 The Court ruled Nebraska had “knowingly failed” to comply with the Republican River Compact and awarded Kansas $5.5 million for its losses.
 The 2015 Legislature then introduced Senate Bill 112 Section 178, which designates where all moneys recovered by the state of Kansas shall be deposited.
 Of the $5.5 million, $2 million was received by the Attorney General for the interstate water litigation fund.
 The remaining $3.5 million is credited to the Republican River Water Conservation Projects-Nebraska Moneys Fund for water improvement projects in the Republican River Basin.

-In March 2017, KBID completed the 33.0 Lateral Canal and Sub-laterals portion of the project.
+In March 2018, KBID completed the 32.1 Lateral Canal portion of the project.

 April 2017, BCMD submitted the final report on the Reservoir Feasibility Study for Water Supply Reservoirs in Kansas.

 July 2017, KGS submitted the final report on Evaluating Alternatives to Increase the Water Available to Water Rights in the Lower Republican River Basin Scenarios.

 August 2018, KBID will move to the conversion of the 31.1 Laterals to a buried pipe system and complete this section prior to June 2019.